drakkan/sftpgo/docs/custom-actions.md

 ## Database services

-You can store SFTPGo events in database systems using the [sftpgo-plugin-eventstore](https://github.com/sftpgo/sftpgo-plugin-eventstore).
+You can store SFTPGo events in database systems using the [sftpgo-plugin-eventstore](https://github.com/sftpgo/sftpgo-plugin-eventstore) and you can search the stored events using the [sftpgo-plugin-eventsearch](https://github.com/sftpgo/sftpgo-plugin-eventsearch).